About Update Value On Another Sheet

 Let's say we have two sheets "Sales Order" and "Inventory".
 We can take issuing goods as our example here.

-To change the inventory of the products based on a sales order, we can create an action button on sheet "Sales Order".
+To change the inventory of the products based on a sales order, we can create an action button on the sheet "Sales Order".
 Navigate to the design mode on your form page by clicking on the "Change Design" button, and click Form Tools.
 You'll see Update Value on Another Sheet listed under the Custom Buttons category.

 You will be able to configure the conditions for ways to update Inventory records as explained further below: